rafaelaqfc/Final-Project-SQL/cleaning_data.md

 	ON s.visit_id = a.visit_id
 	GROUP BY s.country, s.product_price, a.unit_cost;

-SELECT s.country,
+SELECT s.country
-	s.product_price / 1000000 AS product_price,
+	,s.product_price / 1000000 AS product_price
-	s.product_revenue,
+	,s.product_revenue
-	a.unit_cost / 1000000 AS unit_cost,
+	,a.unit_cost / 1000000 AS unit_cost
-	a.revenue
+	,a.revenue
 FROM all_sessions s
 LEFT JOIN analytics a
 ON s.visit_id = a.visit_id
-	GROUP BY s.country, s.product_price, s.product_revenue, a.unit_cost, a.revenue
+GROUP BY s.country
+	,s.product_price
+	,s.product_revenue
+	,a.unit_cost
+	,a.revenue
 ORDER BY country;

 -- After checking the columns "unit_cost" and "product_price" their values were updated to a better reader type format: